 INFORMATION ABOUT THE PROCESS

-First 5 Kern receives dozens of requests for funding, under First 5 Kern’s Community Support Policy.
+First 5 Kern receives dozens of requests for funding each year, under First 5 Kern’s Community Support Policy.
 Funding is awarded at the discretion of the Executive Director and/or the Commission, based on the educational and service value, the number of children prenatal to age five and their families served, how the event/project/conference aligns with the mission and vision of First 5 Kern, and the availability of funds.

 Requests over $5,000 must be sent addressed to the First 5 Commission and require approval of the full Commission who may approve, modify or deny the request.
 On the day following the Commission meeting, a letter from the Commission will be sent confirming approval or denial of the funding.
 Organizations approved will receive the funds from the Commission approximately two weeks from the time they are notified of the acceptance of their request (unless the event/project/conference is in a new fiscal year; at which time they will be paid after July 1).
 Requests over $5,000 must be received within 10 days of a meeting to be submitted at the next scheduled Commission meeting – and require Commission approval.
 Requestors may be required to wait until the following month’s Commission meeting due to time constraints.
 See Commission meeting schedule: http://first5kern.org/meetings/